bitonic/YouTubePlayer/README.md

     'playbackQualityChange' and 'error'.
 These event can be added with the usual .addEvent function directly on the YouTubePlayer object.
-*   All the standard api functions have been added to the YouTubePlayer &lt;object&gt;.
-You can also set specific attributes of the object with the "set" and "get" functions, that operate on the &lt;object&gt;.
+*   All the standard api functions have been added to the YouTubePlayer bject You can also set specific attributes of the object with the "set" and "get" functions, that operate on the actual flash &lt;object&gt; tag.
-*   The &lt;object&gt; is still accessible via the .object attribute of the YouTubePlayer object.
+*   The &lt;object&gt; tag is still accessible via the .object attribute of the YouTubePlayer object.